yorklim/tp/docs/DeveloperGuide.md

 **MSS**
 1. User enters the last met overdue duration to the new desired value.
-2. ClientCare updates the new last met overdue duration.<br>
+2. ClientCare updates the new last met overdue duration.
+3. ClientCare refreshes the Last Met Display for all clients that meets the new last met overdue duration.<br>
     Use case ends.

 **Extensions**